CURENT/andes/docs/source/modeling.rst

 Parameters:

-ParamBase hold the following attributes:
+BaseParam hold the following attributes:

 *property*
   for a dictionary of properties for data requirements